July 22, 2007 | | Comments 7

 Just past the lobby, there is the Conservatory and Botanical Gardens.
 The displays are changed out several times a year and reflect the current season.

-Buffet (Bellagio) on Urbanspoon
+The Buffet at Bellagio on Urbanspoon

-1. nhbilly says:
+1. nhbilly

 Talk about being STUFFED.